We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 Hyper Light Drifter‘s album is a beautiful blend of electronic and instrumental tracks.
 One of the most notable songs is the first on the album: “Vignette: Panacea.”
 The moody sound of the piano combined with soft electronic notes will give you goosebumps.

-8. Katana Zero by Various Artists
+8. Katana Zero

 The neon, futuristic world of Katana Zero is only enhanced by the epic synthwave soundtrack.
 Katana Zero‘s OST can keep up with the famous tunes from Hotline Miami, which really says something about the quality of the album.
 Take a listen for yourself, and you’ll feel as if you’ve been transported to a cyberpunk universe.

-9. Pistol Whip by Various Artists
+9. Pistol Whip

 Unlike most of the soundtracks on this list, Pistol Whip’s OST features songs with vocals.
 This VR game features intense, rhythm-based gunfights, so it only makes sense that the background music is just as epic.
 The sensational dubstep, techno, and house beats will get you hyped.